AI in action

 “I expected Writer to help us on pure content,” says Carta Chief Marketing Office Jane Alexander.
 “What I wasn’t expecting is that it would create more efficiency in how our team members talk to cross-functional team members, and draw insights.”

-Explore our pre-built and custom solutions for analyzing and surfacing insights.
+Explore our AI apps for analyzing and surfacing insights.
 Take a self-guided tour of a custom summary app.

 Freeing up creative minds from drudge work and blank-page paralysis